xingbpshen/VNAVI/README.md

 </p>

 ## 5 &nbsp;&nbsp; Docker and Docker Compose
 The server side application supports docker and docker compose.
-The base image for this docker image is from PyTorch with CUDA runtime [4], the tag for the specific image that we use is [_1.11.0-cuda11.3-cudnn8-runtime_](https://hub.docker.com/layers/pytorch/pytorch/pytorch/1.11.0-cuda11.3-cudnn8-runtime/images/sha256-9904a7e081eaca29e3ee46afac87f2879676dd3bf7b5e9b8450454d84e074ef0?context=explore).
+The base image for this docker image is from PyTorch with CUDA runtime [3], the tag for the specific image that we use is [_1.11.0-cuda11.3-cudnn8-runtime_](https://hub.docker.com/layers/pytorch/pytorch/pytorch/1.11.0-cuda11.3-cudnn8-runtime/images/sha256-9904a7e081eaca29e3ee46afac87f2879676dd3bf7b5e9b8450454d84e074ef0?context=explore).
 GPU accesses from docker container requires docker compose, the initial configuration points to the GPU with index 0 on the device.

 ## 6 &nbsp;&nbsp; References
-[1] Shared Reality Lab, McGill University.
-Vision-guided Navigation Assistance for the Visually Impaired Project.
-Available at: http://srl.mcgill.ca/projects/.

-[2] Ultralytics.
+[1] Ultralytics.
 You Only Look Once v5 (YOLOv5).
 Available at: https://github.com/ultralytics/yolov5.

-[3] MiguelARD.
+[2] MiguelARD.
 Door Detect Dataset.
 Available at: https://github.com/MiguelARD/DoorDetect-Dataset.

-[4] PyTorch.
+[3] PyTorch.
 PyTorch Docker Image.
 Available at: https://hub.docker.com/r/pytorch/pytorch.